The Post-surgery Diet for Bariatric Patients: What to Expect

 Red meats such as beef, pork, lamb or veal can be particularly difficult for a bariatric patient to digest.
 Be sure to choose tender cuts, but watch out for the potential for higher fat content (that means higher calories).
 Some bariatric programs encourage regular use of protein supplements, but your best choice is always traditional foods unless you have a particular situation that requires you to add protein supplements to your diet.
 Suggested long-term post-op protein intake may range from 55-80 grams per day.

 Starches such as bread products, rice and pasta are also carbohydrates.
-Because these types of carbohydrates can be trigger foods for many obese patients, some bariatric programs limit their intake.
+Because these types of carbohydrates can be trigger foods for many patients with obesity, some bariatric programs limit their intake.
 Tolerance of these foods may also be an issue, though tolerance may improve with time.
 Choose whole grain breads and choose brown rice and whole grain/high protein pasta if you do decide to include them in your diet.

 Helpful Tips and Guidelines